Youngstown Phantoms: History

 From their inaugural season in 2003 until 2009, the Phantoms played in the North American Hockey League's North Division, with home games at the 1,000-seat Boardman Ice Zone in the suburb of Boardman, Ohio.
 From 2005 until 2009, the team was known as the Mahoning Valley Phantoms, because the Central Hockey League's Youngstown SteelHounds moved into the county.
 However, soon after the SteelHounds shut down, the Phantoms started playing most of their games in the city of Youngstown, and with the move to the USHL, re-adopted the old Youngstown Phantoms name.

 Seventeen players with Youngstown Phantoms ties have been drafted into the NHL.
-Defenseman Scott Mayfield (2009–11) was drafted in the 2nd round, 34th overall pick, by the New York Islanders in the 2011 NHL Entry Draft.
-Goalie Matthew Mahalak (2009–10) was drafted in the 6th round, 163rd overall pick, by the Carolina Hurricanes also in the 2011 NHL Entry Draft.
-Forward Nathan Walker (2012–13) was drafted in the 3rd round, 89th overall pick, by the Washington Capitals in the 2014 NHL Entry Draft.
-Forward Maxim Letunov (2013–15) was drafted in the 2nd round, 52nd overall pick, by the St. Louis Blues also in the 2014 NHL Entry Draft.
-Also, a total of seven alumni have signed NHL contracts, including Nathan Walker, Scott Mayfield, Brandon Saad, Jiri Sekac, Andrej Sustr, and Lucas Craggs.
+Defenseman Scott Mayfield (2009–11) was drafted in the second round, 34th overall, by the New York Islanders in the 2011 NHL Entry Draft.
+Goalie Matthew Mahalak (2009–10) was drafted in the sixth round, 163rd overall, by the Carolina Hurricanes, also in 2011.
+Forward Nathan Walker (2012–13) was drafted in the third round, 89th overall, by the Washington Capitals in the 2014 NHL Entry Draft.
+Forward Maxim Letunov (2013–15) was drafted in the second round, 52nd overall, by the St. Louis Blues, also in 2014.
+Also, a total of seven alumni have signed NHL contracts, including Nathan Walker, Scott Mayfield, Brandon Saad, Jiri Sekac, Andrej Sustr and Lucas Craggs.
 In addition, Mayfield, Saad, Sustr and Sekac have seen action with their respective NHL clubs, and Saad won the Stanley Cup with the Chicago Blackhawks in 2013.

 On August 10, 2011, the Youngstown Phantoms announced 29-year-old Chicago native Anthony Noreen as head coach, making him the third head coach in the team's history.
-Before joining the Youngstown Phantoms, Noreen was an assistant coach for three seasons at his alma mater, University of Wisconsin - Stevens Point.
+Before joining the Youngstown Phantoms, Noreen was an assistant coach for three seasons at his alma mater, University of Wisconsin – Stevens Point.
 In April 2012, Noreen's contract was extended through the 2013–14 season.
 Noreen was hired by the ECHL's Orlando Solar Bears after the 2014–15 season.
 John Wroblewski was then hired for the 2015–16 season as the fourth head coach in team history.
 After one season in Youngstown, Wroblewski was hired by the USA Hockey National Team Development Program as the head coach and was replaced by former assistant coach, Brad Patterson.
+Patterson's contract was not renewed at the end of the 2021–22 season and he was replaced by Ryan Ward.
+In February 2023, the Phantoms participated in their first outdoor game in franchise history, hosting the Cedar Rapids RoughRiders at FirstEnergy Stadium in Cleveland, Ohio.